Number the Brave

 Number the Brave is the 11th studio album by rock band Wishbone Ash.
 It is the first album in the band's history recorded without founding bassist/vocalist Martin Turner.
 Turner was replaced (for this album only) by John Wetton, formerly of King Crimson and Uriah Heep.
-Also featured on Number the Brave was singer Claire Hamill as backing vocalist, who would join Wishbone Ash on the 1981 tour to promote the album.
+Also featured on Number the Brave was singer Claire Hamill as a backing vocalist, who would join Wishbone Ash on the 1981 tour to promote the album.
 Following "Vas Dis" on Pilgrimage and "Helpless" on Just Testing, the album featured only the third cover version released by the band on a studio album, Smokey Robinson's "Get Ready", previously a hit for The Temptations.

-The album peaked at No. 61 in the UK Albums Chart.
+The album peaked at No. 61 on the UK Albums Chart.